redfin/react-server/packages/react-server/core/__tests__/integration/README.md

 });
 ```

-The helper method `startTritonBeforeAll` fires up an Express server with the pages you hand to it, and it automatically makes a URL for the page based on the name of the page class (although you can hand it custom URLs if you like; see below).
+The helper method `startServerBeforeAll` fires up an Express server with the pages you hand to it, and it automatically makes a URL for the page based on the name of the page class (although you can hand it custom URLs if you like; see below).

-The other interesting method here is `testWithDocument`; that method creates three different Jasmine test specs, one for each of the environments where Triton can render a page: server, client, and client transition. `testWithDocument` runs the callback passed to it once for each test.
+The other interesting method here is `testWithDocument`; that method creates three different Jasmine test specs, one for each of the environments where `react-server` can render a page: server, client, and client transition. `testWithDocument` runs the callback passed to it once for each test.
 So, although it look like you only wrote one test, here, there are actually three Jasmine specs, and you can be sure that Hello World rendering is working in all three environments.

 Note that the file must end with "Spec.js" or "spec.js" to be recognized as a test by the framework.

-And that's it for testing the rendered HTML of Triton!
+And that's it for testing the rendered HTML of `react-server`!
 If you want to do more complicated tests, check out the `testHelper` API below.

 ## The `testHelper` API

 `testHelper` should give you the basic tools you need to write most tests, including the ability to use the same test code on server, client, and client transition environments.

-### `startServerBeforeAll(routes: Object | Array[String])`
+### `startServerBeforeAll(specFileName, routes: Object | Array[String])`

-This method should be called inside a describe function to set up a Triton server with the page classes passed in once before all the tests start.
+This method should be called inside a describe function to set up `react-server` with the page classes passed in once before all the tests start.

 If the argument is an Object, it is interpreted as a map of URLs to **paths to page class files**.
 Note that it is **not** actual JavaScript objects.
 Never do this: